Saarland Therme – Review of this oriental spa in Germany

 As soon as night falls, the central pool of the Saarland Therme is illuminated by beautiful oriental lamps and an LED system, which really creates a special atmosphere.

-I also particularly liked the small pool with iodized water: the high concentration of salt gives the impression of floating and when you put your head in the water, you can hear relaxing music.
+I also particularly liked the small iodine pool: the high concentration of salt gives the impression of floating, and when you put your head in the water, you can hear relaxing music.
 All this under a black canvas with small LEDs imitating stars.

 Saarland Thermes also has a roof terrace and a small park, which we did not test because we went there in winter, and offers treatments like massages.